influxdata/kapacitor/README.md

 1. Define tasks that process streams of data.
   This method provides low latency (order of 100ms) processing but without aggregations or anything, just the raw data stream.
 2. Define tasks that process batches of data.
 The batches are the results of scheduled queries.
-  This method is higher latency (order of minutes) but allows for aggregations or anything else you can do with a query.
+  This method is higher latency (order of 10s) but allows for aggregations or anything else you can do with a query.

 # Stream workflow